SamiHaddouti/Watson-Assistant-Spotify-Tutorial/README.md

 ## Connect to the Spotify API

 <h4>1) Install Spotipy</h4>
-Go to your coding environment and open your terminal to install [Spotipy](https://spotipy.readthedocs.io/en/2.9.0/#), a Python library to work with the Spotify Web API.
+Go to your coding environment and open your terminal to install [Spotipy](https://spotipy.readthedocs.io/en/2.17.1/) is a Python library to work with the Spotify Web API.
 Use the following command:

 ```
 pip install spotipy